Caladenia leptochila: Description

 Caladenia leptochila is a terrestrial, perennial, deciduous herb with a single, densely hairy, narrowly lance-shaped leaf 40–140 mm long.
 The plant is 150–450 mm high with one or two yellowish-green and reddish-brown flowers with a dark red labellum.
 The dordal sepal is 25–30 mm long and curved under, tapering to a fine, club-shaped point.
 The lateral sepals and petals are 35–65 mm long with a central reddish-brown stripe.

 Taxonomy and naming

 Caladenia leptochila was first formally described in 1882 by Robert D. FitzGerald in The Gardeners' Chronicle from specimens collected on Mount Lofty.

-In 2008, Robyn Mary Barker and Robert John Bates trasferred Arachnorchis leptochila subsp. dentata D.L.Jones to the genus Caladenia as Caladenia leptochila subsp. dentata in the Journal of the Adelaide Botanic Gardens, and the name, and that of the autonym are accepted by the Australian Plant Census:
+In 2008, Robyn Mary Barker and Robert John Bates transferred Arachnorchis leptochila subsp. dentata D.L.Jones to the genus Caladenia as Caladenia leptochila subsp. dentata in the Journal of the Adelaide Botanic Gardens, and the name, and that of the autonym are accepted by the Australian Plant Census: